Generalization bounds for learning under graph-dependence: A survey: Generalization for learning from graph-dependent data

 \begin{lm} Given a $\beta_n$-uniformly stable learning algorithm $\A$, for any $\S, \S' \in (\mathcal X \times \mathcal Y)^n$ that differ only in one entry, we have

 \end{lm}

-\begin{proof} In the literature \cite{bousquet2002stability}, Lemma~\ref{generalization error bound bounded difference} was proved for i.i.d. case, actually, the proof remains valid in our dependent setting.
-Assume that $\S$, $\S'$ differ only in $i$-th entry, and denote $\S'$ as $\S^i$
+\begin{proof} In the literature \cite{bousquet2002stability}, Lemma~\ref{generalization error bound bounded difference} was proved for the i.i.d. case, actually, the proof remains valid in our dependent setting.
+Assume that $\S$ and $\S'$ differ only in $i$-th entry, and denote $\S'$ as